TyBrassington/macm316-notes/README.md

 ## 🗒️ Note
 - These are just personal notes, so no guarantees they’re perfect and/or complete
-- Please try to not overshare these notes with others
+- Made these notes public mainly for my friends taking the class but I don't mind if you share them with others
+- Feel free to reach out if you don't fully understand the concepts and need help.
+I am happy to explain them :)